 Advances in Latent Variable Mixture Models

-Gregory R. Hancock & Karen M. Samuelsen (Eds.)Fall 2007, Information Age Publishing This volume contains chapters by all of the
+Gregory R. Hancock & Karen M. Samuelsen (Eds.)2008, Information Age Publishing This volume contains chapters by all of the

 speakers who participated in the 2006 CILVR conference, providing not just a snapshot of the